Alex1337F/EasyMinecraftWhitelistDiscordBot/README.md

 # EasyMinecraftWhitelistDiscordBot

-A simple open source Discord bot that makes whitelisting users on private SMPs increadibly easy by automatically ganting them a role, sending them a DM, welcoming them, and of course whitelisting them on the server by integrating with the Pterodactyl Panel API.
+A simple open source Discord bot that makes whitelisting users on Minecraft servers increadibly easy by automatically ganting them a role, sending them a DM, welcoming them, and of course whitelisting them on the server by integrating with the Pterodactyl Panel API.

 ## Installation